Massachusetts Route 113: Route description

 Route 113 begins at Route 119 in Pepperell.
 It heads eastward through the center of town, intersecting Route 111 and crossing the Nashua River before continuing eastward into Dunstable.
 Route 113 acts as the main route through town, crossing the Salmon Brook before going through the town's center.
-It then enters Tyngsborough, where it meets U.S. Route 3 at Exit 90 (old Exit 35).
+It then enters Tyngsborough, where it meets U.S. Route 3 at Exit 90.
 At Middlesex Street, Route 113 becomes concurrent with Route 3A, passing over the Merrimack River with that route before splitting along a new alignment named Charles Chronopoulos Way, then turning southward along Pawtucket Boulevard.

 As Pawtucket Boulevard, Route 113 follows the Merrimack into the city of Lowell.
 Once in Lowell, Route 113 acts as a parkway along the north bank of the river, intersecting the Rourke Bridge and the O'Donnell Bridge near the Pawtucket Falls before splitting from the parkway, which turns into the VFW Highway.
 Route 113 turns northward, crossing into Dracut.
 It crosses the Beaver Brook before intersecting with Route 38 near the town center.
 From there, Route 113 continues through a rural section of Dracut into Methuen and Essex County.

 In Methuen, Route 113 meets Route 110 along with Interstate 93 at a partial cloverleaf interchange that replaced the Methuen Rotary.
-This is Exit 43 on I-93 (old Exit 46).
+This is Exit 43 on I-93.
 The two routes split shortly thereafter, with Route 113 heading into downtown Methuen.
 It intersects with Route 28 before continuing eastward, with two exits of Route 213 (the Loop Connector) meeting the route before and after The Loop shopping center.
 It then crosses that route and I-495 without junction, before meeting Route 110 again, beginning a long concurrency with that route that leads into Haverhill.

-In Haverhill, Routes 113 and 110 follow the north bank of the Merrimack, and meet I-495 at Exit 107 (old Exit 49).
+In Haverhill, Routes 113 and 110 follow the north bank of the Merrimack, and meet I-495 at Exit 107.
 The routes split at Emerson Street, where Route 110 turns northward.
 Route 113 intersects Route 125 just north of the Basiliere Bridge, which leads into the Bradford section of the city.
 It then joins Route 97 at Ginty Boulevard, running concurrently through the eastern end of town, passing Holy Family Hospital at Merrimack Valley, Riverside Park, and Trinity Stadium, locally known for being the site of an exhibition featuring Babe Ruth.
 Routes 113 and 97 then cross the Bates Bridge into Groveland, where the two split once more, with Route 113 heading northeastward along the river.

 Route 113 passes through the town of West Newbury as that town's Main Street, before crossing the Artichoke River into Newburyport, just south of Maudslay State Park.
-In Newburyport, it crosses I-95 at Exit 86 (old Exit 57).
+In Newburyport, it crosses I-95 at Exit 86.
 It then continues eastward towards the downtown area, finally ending at the intersection of Route 1A with its parent route, U.S. Route 1, which is a freeway at this point.